-Lana Wilson is an Emmy Award-winning director, writer, and producer based in New York.
+Lana Wilson is an Emmy Award-winning and two-time Spirit Award-nominated director, writer, and producer based in New York.

-After Tiller was released in theaters in over 50 cities in North America and the UK by Oscilloscope Laboratories and November Films.
+After Tiller was released in theaters in 50 US cities by Oscilloscope Laboratories.
 The film was named one of the five best documentaries of the year by the National Board of Review, and featured in “Best of 2013” lists in the LA Times, Village Voice, Indiewire, Artforum, and more.
 Flavorwire named it one of the “50 Best Documentaries of All Time.”
-It has played at film festivals around the world, where it won awards including the Documentary Jury Prize at the Sarasota Film Festival and the Human Rights Award at the Full Frame Documentary Festival.
+It played at film festivals around the world, where it won awards including the Documentary Jury Prize at the Sarasota Film Festival and the Human Rights Award at Full Frame.
 In 2014 it was nationally broadcast on the acclaimed PBS documentary series POV.

 Wilson also works in television.
-She wrote and produced the premiere episode of the miniseries I Am Rebel (2016), executive produced by Doug Liman (The Bourne Identity), Matt Wolf (Teenage), and National Geographic Studios, and more recently, she was a story and post producer for several episodes of National Geographic Channel’s Explorer.
+She wrote and produced the premiere episode of the documentary miniseries I Am Rebel (2016), executive produced by Doug Liman (The Bourne Identity), Matt Wolf (Teenage), and National Geographic Studios, and was a story producer for several episodes of National Geographic’s Explorer.

 She holds a BA in Film Studies and Dance from Wesleyan University, where she graduated with honors.